Diderot-Language/examples/heron/README.md

 (note `initially {}` instead of `initially []`), then running `./heron -eps 1e-8 -l 20` will still finish after 20 iterations, but no output values will be saved for those strands that didn't stabilize in time.
-That is, `unu save -f text -i vrie.nrrd` will produce less than 100 lines of text, including only the values for which the algorithm converged with 20 iterations or less.
+That is, `unu save -f text -i vrie.nrrd` will produce fewer than 100 lines of text, including only the values for which the algorithm converged with 20 iterations or fewer.

 On the other hand, we can also increase the precision of a Diderot `real` itself by using a C `double` to store a `real`, instead of a (single-precision) `float`,